nerves-project/erlinit/README.md

 print a warning message on the unused consoles using the `--warn-unused-tty` option.
 For example, if the user specifies that the Erlang shell is on `ttyAMA0` (the UART port), a message will be printed on `tty0` (the HDMI output).

+## Privilege

+By default, `erlinit` starts the Erlang VM with superuser privilege.
+It is possible to reduce privilege by specifying the `--uid` and `--gid` options.
+Before doing this, make sure that your embedded Erlang/OTP application can support this.
+When dealing with hardware, it is quite easy to run into situations requiring elevated privileges.